 Models and Related Technology

-We describe the preliminaries of SWIB, including network model, blockchain setting, communication model, and attack models.
+We describe the preliminaries of SWIB, including network model, blockchain setting, communication model, and attack models. (需要在润色一下)Network model is the fundamental infrastructure running the blockchain consensus protocol.
+Blockchain is the data architecture of distributed ledger used in SWIB.
+We leverage threshold BLS signature scheme to improve the performance of blockchain consensus protocol.
+Besides, communication model is the precondition of performance analysis in consensus protocol.
+In addition, we analyze the attack-resistance of SWIB under attack models.

 3.1 Network Model

-We consider a wireless broadcast network consisting of nodes, which are located within communication range of each other, and communicating with each other by transmitting messages.
+Blockchain consensus protocols are designed according to network models.
+Consensus nodes achieve consensus on blocks through networks transmitting messages. (通篇都是考虑无线网络场景)We only consider a wireless broadcast network consisting of nodes, which are located within communication range of each other, and communicating with each other by transmitting messages.
 All nodes have same functions.
 Each node equipped with transceiver works in a half-duplex manner.
 This means that nodes can transmit or receive messages, but not both simultaneously.
 In practice, such a network can be formed by a group of unmanned aerial vehicles or intelligent vehicles.

 Nodes adopting digital signature technology can achieve node identity confirmation and the verification and integrity of communication messages.
 In digital signature, each node has its key pair, which used to message encryption and decryption, and generate signature.
 We assume that each node can get its private-public key pair and a main public key by independently running a secure distributed key generation protocol.
 Each node can obtain the public keys and identities of other nodes by exchanging messages.
 Thus, each node knows the identities and public keys of all other nodes.

-3.2 Blockchain Model
+3.2 Blockchain

-In blockchain system, each node maintains a local blockchain, which is composed of blocks chronologically linked to create a chain.
+Blockchain is emerged as a core technology of Bitcoin, which is known as a decentralized digital cryptocurrency and appears in 2008.
+Blockchain offers many benefits, such as decentralization, security, transparency, data integrity, and so on.
+Therefore, blockchain technology is being explored in many innovative applications, such as crypto currencies, smart contracts, Internet of Things, etc.(放在Introduction中)Blockchain is a public electronic ledger, which similar to a relational database.
+This ledger is openly and simultaneously shared among various nodes in system.
+Blockchain uses a consensus protocol to ensure the dependability and integrity of blockchain system.
+Therefore, blockchain can only be updated when consensus is reached between nodes in the system.
+Each node maintains a local blockchain, which is composed of blocks chronologically linked to create a chain.
 Each block contains a block header and a block body.
 The block header records blockchain version, block proposer, block height, previous hash, block hash, block full signature, and transactions hash root, etc. The block body stores transaction recodes, which consist of payer's information, payee's information and other necessary contents.
 Figure 1 shows the data structure of a blockchain.

 Fig. 1 Blockchain 3.3 Threshold BLS Signature Scheme Technology